Hameon4/Hotel-Reservation-System/README.md

 6) Open finder --> Locations --> IP Address --> lampp --> htdocs --> copy and paste the zip folder and unzip it
 7) Open a browser and type in the url: localhost:8080/phpmyadmin.
 8) Create a database called 'loginsystemhotel'.
-9) In that database, open the SQL code tab then copy and paste the code in the sql file.
+9) In that database, open the SQL code tab then copy and paste the code from the sql file.
 This will create two tables.
 10) Finally, type in the url: localhost:8080/folderName to run the website.